Compliant Mechanisms Explained

 Compliant Mechanisms

-• For the compliant crimping mechanism (shown below), the input force is transferred to the output port, much like the vice grips mechanism, only now some energy is stored in the form of strain energy in the flexible members.
+A compliant mechanism is a mechanism that gains at least some of its mobility from the deflection of flexible members rather than from movable joints only.
+For the compliant crimping mechanism (shown below), the input force is transferred to the output port, much like the vice grips mechanism, only now some energy is stored in the form of strain energy in the flexible members.
 Note that if the entire device were rigid, it would have no mobility and it would be a structure.

 Compliant mechanisms are all around us, from products we own to high-tech precision manufacturing equipment.
 You probably use many compliant mechanisms every day.
 Some examples include one-piece plastic lids (like the one on ketchup bottles), tape measures, battery clips, mouse buttons, and many snap-fit parts.